Insights

 CCUS technology could be paired with existing gas-fired power plants to remove emissions while burning natural gas, or in the production of blue hydrogen.

-The UK government has earmarked up to £20billion to support CCUS projects, which could support up to 50,000 private-sector jobs, and drive capture of carbon dioxide emissions of 20 million to 30 million tonnes a year by 2030.
+The UK government has pledged nearly £22billion to support CCUS projects which could support up to 50,000 private-sector jobs, and drive capture of carbon dioxide emissions of 20 million to 30 million tonnes a year by 2030.

 Hydrogen